Clemens' son drafted by Blue Jays on Day 2

 One player who has gone undrafted so far and slipped significantly is Oregon State left-hander Luke Heimlich, who asked to be excused from the team last weekend after a story detailing his criminal history was reported by The Oregonian/Oregon Live last Thursday.
 Heimlich, originally projected as a third- or fourth-round pick, pleaded guilty as a teenager five years ago to molesting a 6-year-old girl.

-Heimlich was 11-1 with a 0.76 ERA for top-ranked Oregon State, which will play in the College World Series without him.
+Heimlich was 11-1 with a 0.76 ERA for top-ranked Oregon State, which will play in the College World Series.

-The New York Mets drafted two-thirds of Stanford's starting outfield, taking Quinn Brodey in the third round and Matt Winnaker in the fifth.
+The New York Mets drafted two-thirds of Stanford's starting outfield, taking Quinn Brodey in the third round and Matt Winaker in the fifth.
 Of the Mets' first 10 picks, nine are college players -- the lone exception being second-rounder Mark Vientos, a third baseman from American Heritage High School in Florida.

 The Yankees have gone mound heavy in the opening 10 rounds, taking nine pitchers among those picks -- including eight from the college ranks.